 The written report shall be on a numbered form developed by the Department of Education.
-The form is available at https://www.nj.gov/education/safety/sandp/hib/docs/HIB Incident Form ForLEAs.pdf A copy of the form shall be submitted promptly by the principal to the chief school administrator.
+A copy of the form shall be submitted promptly by the principal to the chief school administrator.
 The report shall be kept on file at the school but shall not be included in any student record, unless the incident results in disciplinary action or is otherwise required to be contained in a student's record under State or federal law.
-A redacted copy of the form that removes all student identification information shall be confidentially shared with the board of education after the conclusion of the investigation, if a hearing is requested by a parent or quardian.
+A redacted copy of the form that removes all student identification information shall be confidentially shared with the board of education after the conclusion of the investigation, if a hearing is requested by a parent or guardian.